Miguel Reisinho (footballer, born 1999): Club career

 Born on 9 April 1999 in Vila Nova de Gaia, Porto Metropolitan Area, Reisinho joined Vitória de Guimarães from F.C.
 Paços de Ferreira in 2014, and signed his first professional contract in June 2017.
 On 13 August, he made his professional debut with the reserve team in a 2017–18 LigaPro match against Oliveirense, a home goalless draw.

-On 2 September 2019, Reisinho signed a three-year deal with Boavista F.C. of the Primeira Liga.
+On 2 September 2019, Reisinho signed a three-year deal with Boavista of the Primeira Liga.
 His former club retained 60% of his economic rights and first preference on his next transfer.
-He made his top-flight debut on 6 December in a 4–1 home loss to leaders S.L.
-Benfica, as a 58th-minute substitute for Marlon Xavier.
+He made his top-flight debut on 6 December in a 4–1 home loss to leaders Benfica, as a 58th-minute substitute for Marlon Xavier.

 In November 2020, Reisinho suffered a cruciate ligament break on his left knee.
 The following May, having not yet recovered, he signed a new contract until 2025.
 In October 2021, having played only 17 games in three years across all competitions, he picked up a training injury on the same ligaments.
+On 30 September 2023, he scored his first Primeira Liga goal in a 2–2 draw with Famalicão.
+On the final matchday of the 2023–24 season, he scored a penalty in the 11th minute of stoppage time in a 2–2 draw against Vizela, securing Boavista's continued presence in the Primeira Liga.